meshachdamilare/NLPify-app/README.md

 ## NLPify-app

-A simple NLP app built with streamlit.
+**A simple NLP app built with streamlit.**

-The app offers the following
+The app offers the following:

   - Get tokens of your wordds
   - Get Named Entities of your words